jianghuiz7368/APCSA-Freedom-Project/blog/entry05.md

 ```
 Coroutines are a feature in Unity (and other game engines) that allow you to pause the execution of a method and then continue from where it left off after a specific amount of time.
 The coroutines ensure that after a player initiates an attack, there is a cooldown period during which the player cannot attack again, and after the cooldown, the player can attack again.

+As for skills, I've learned `Time Management` and `Growth Mindset`.
+During the process of making the MVP, I had a lot of things that I wanted to add to my game however, I know that I won't be able to do that before the deadline.
+Therefore, I made all the functions that are essential to my game and paused on the development of the functions that are more time consuming.
+I also reached out to many people that have experience with `Unity` and asked a lot of question.
+Using their answers and feedback I was able to understand my mistakes and include parts that I'm missing.

 [Previous](entry04.md) | [Next](entry06.md)